What is a bottleneck in project management?

 Think of it this way: If you have twelve bakers assembled to bake twelve cakes, but you only have one oven, that’s a bottleneck.

-Bottlenecks can happen in a project for any number of reasons.
+Bottlenecks in project management can happen for any number of reasons.
 Here are a few examples:

 1. A team member has an emergency.